RiickyRiick/product-review-card/README.md

 ## My process

-* I usually speak first on HTML and the CSS afterwards, but on this project I need to speak about both at the same, since there was so much correlation between them.
-Seperating them would be too much of a hassle to try and make sense of things
+* I usually speak first about HTML and then CSS afterwards, but on this project, I need to discuss both simultaneously, since there was a significant correlation between them.
+Separating them would be too much of a hassle to try to make sense of things

 HTML & CSS:

-My HTML process started off super disorganized by not creating proper class names nor using HTML semantics, and making unecessary groupings that led to difficult implementation of the Flexbox Rule:
+My HTML process started super disorganized by not creating proper class names and not using HTML semantics, and making unnecessary groupings that led to the complex implementation of the Flexbox Rule:

---I was grouping 'PERFUME, the Product name and the description' all in one container.
+--I was grouping 'PERFUME, the Product name, and the description' all in one container.
 I then grouped the 'price and button' all in one container, which ended up not being as effective: